alathiya/Pedestrian-detection/Readme.md

 ## Observation
-Bounding box can be clearly seen on pedestrain on givem image.
+Bounding box can be clearly seen on pedestrain on given image.
 There are some limitations to this detection listed below
 - pedestrain facing backwards are not predicted successfully.
 - pedestrain far behind in image are also ignored as confidence threshold is set too high = 0.8.
 Lower confidence can increase probability of detecting pedestrains far behind in this image.